jasonbayton/11ty/_src/android/android-system-app-database.md

 Packages are updated here daily.
 The primary app name is English, however additional app names are provided in _Also known by_ for ease of search.
 Search is full-text, all-column.

-_Tip: Hold **Shift** while scrolling with a mouse to move horizontally across the table, if it overflows._
+_Tip: Hold **Shift** while scrolling with a mouse to move horizontally across the table, if it overflows.
+Cells with lots of data can be scrolled vertically, also._

 <div class="filters-grid" style=" padding-top:40px; display: flex; gap: 1rem; align-items: center; justify-content: space-between; flex-wrap: wrap; margin-bottom: 1rem;">
 <input type="text" id="searchInput" placeholder="Search package, app name, OS, device, or model..." style="flex: 2 1 60%; min-width: 200px;" />